SiChiTong/ACCR/README.md

 # TODO
-At this beginning level, we still have a lot of works need to be done.
+At this beginning level, we still have a lot of works that need to be done.
 Here are some short-term goals:

 ## *Code structure:*
-* Isolate ROS controller from simulations, and allow users to choose run both (to test in simulation) or the ROS controller only (to test on robot).
+* Isolate ROS controller from simulations, and allow users to choose to run both (to test in simulation) or the ROS controller only (to test on the robot).
 * Create a simple decision layer to allow it to decide when to lift up or drop down the bucket (will add more features later: *e.g.* switch the navigation algorithms between lidar-base and vision-base).

 ## *Simulation:*
-* Rebuild the map, and set the corner to origin, which makes all coordinates in the map to be positive number.
+* Rebuild the map, and set the corner to the origin, which makes all coordinates in the map be positive numbers.
 * Rewrite the robot description files to resolve some issues:
-    * Enable the bucket joint and allow it to be lifted up or dropped down in simulation environment.
-Currently, it is down to the bottom and potentially caused a huge friction.
+    * Enable the bucket joint and allow it to be lifted up or dropped down in the simulation environment.
+Currently, it is down to the bottom and potentially caused huge friction.
     * Modify the robot model, as it has only two wheels in the simulation, which made it has a pitch angle change.
-This pitch angle change may also cause a huge friction when the acceleration changed (especially when slowing down).
+This pitch angle change may also cause huge friction when the acceleration changed (especially when slowing down).
 * Potentially change or modify the *diff_robot_controller* to make it closer to the algorithms used in our real robot.

 ## *ROS controller*